Measurement of the branching fractions of the $B^+ \to \eta \ell^+ \nu_{\ell} $ and $B^+ \to \eta^{\prime} \ell^+ \nu_{\ell} $ decays with signal-side only reconstruction in the full $q^2$ range: Signal determination

 The fit uses one signal and three background histogram templates.
 The first two background templates are the $B\bar{B}$ decays via $b \to c$ only and involving $b\to u$.
-The third is the continuum as used in the BDT training.
+The third is the continuum as defined in the BDT training.
 The contribution of the $\overline{b} \to \overline{u} \ell^{+} \nu_{\ell}$ background is fixed to the inclusive measurement from Ref.~\cite{HFLAV} while the other two backgrounds and the signal are determined by the fit.
+The number of events for each component and channel can be seen in Table~\ref{fityield} together with the efficiency $\epsilon$.
+The distributions resulting from the fit can be seen in Fig.~\ref{fitprojections}.
 With the fitted event yield, $N_{\mathrm{fit}}$ and the efficiency, $\epsilon$, the branching fraction is expressed as:

 $\eta^{(\prime)} \to X$ denotes the decay of the $\eta^{(\prime)}$ into the respective final state.
 The sample contains $N_{B\bar{B}} = 772 \times 10^6$ pairs, the fraction of $B^+B^-$ among them is taken to be ${\cal B}(\Upsilon(4S) \to B^+B^-) = 0.513 \pm 0.006$~\cite{PDG} in this analysis.
 Both of these can decay to the signal mode.
 Together with the combination of decays to electrons and muons this gives a factor of four.\\